After Treatment: Chronic pain

 • Massage: Depending on where your pain is located, you may need help with this.
 A family member, friend, or massage therapist can do the massage.
 Check with your healthcare team to make sure massage therapy is safe for you.
 If you plan to do it yourself, massage the area around your pain.
 Use slow, steady, circular motions.
 Some people find that light strokes are better than deep massage.
 Choose whichever method works best for your pain.
 You can find a certified massage therapist using the service locators below.

 • Counselling and emotional support: Talking about your feelings can help reduce anxiety or depression.
 These two emotions can make your pain worse.
 A mental health professional can provide counselling and emotional support.
 You can speak with your doctor, nurse, or social worker.
 A member of the clergy, a family member, or a friend also can support you.
 You may consider joining a support group with others who have cancer.
 In these groups, members share their feelings and personal experiences to support each other.
-If you need help finding a support group in your area, ask your healthcare team.
+If you need help finding a support group in your area, ask your healthcare team or find one using the resources and service locators below.

 • Distraction: You can learn to turn your attention away from your pain.
 This can be as simple as paying attention to something on television.
 Listening to music is another type of distraction.
 Or you can try counting or repeating a phrase to yourself.
 Working on a hobby you enjoy can also provide a good distraction.